juliema/BIOL792_course_site/week1_unixI/unix_assignment1.md

     $ man pwd

 This will tell you what `pwd` does, command line options, etc. Here you will see the information on `pwd` displayed in a text viewer called `less`.
-You can move forward one page at a time with the space bar. `man` pages are always opened with `less`, which will be among your most commonly used commands
+You can move forward one page at a time with the space bar. `man` pages are always opened with `less`, a command you will use heavily.